 I have to tell you that I have a love/hate relationship with sight words.
-I love to watch my students learn so many in one year (most if them).
+It’s great to see my students learn so many in one year (most if them).
 I love all of the different activities you can do to help students learn them.
-I hate when a student can read the word in isolation and then once you put it in a sentence, they give you a look like it’s a word from outer space.
-I hate that many of the spelling patterns make no phonetic sense.
+I hate when a student can read the word in isolation, but then once you put it in a sentence, they give you a look like it’s a word from outer space.

 Anywho, it is my job to teach them and I do.
 I introduce five words a week as a class, but each students works with their own list during Daily 5.
 You can read more about how they are individualized here.